Generalised Fisher Information in Defective Fokker-Planck Equations: The Interplay Between Fisher Informations and Regularisation Properties of the Fokker-Planck Equation

 we see that $e_p\pa{\abs{f}|f_\infty}<\infty$ for some $p\in (1,2]$ if and only if $\abs{f}^p$ has a finite exponential moment of form $e^{\frac{\pa{p-1}\abs{x}^2}{2}}$.
 This means that we can interchange the entropic conditions of Theorem \ref{thm:contractivity} with the corresponding exponential moments. \item The explicit expression for the solution of the Fokker-Planck equation under assumptions \eqref{item:cond_semipositive}--\eqref{item:cond_no_invariant_subspace_to_kernel} (which can be found in \S 1 in \cite{Ho67} or \S 6.5 in \cite{RiFP89}) reads as

 where

 Moreover,

-We will be able to estimate $e_2$ and $I^{\PP}_2$ after enough time has passed so that $\W(t)\approx \II$ and $\norm{e^{-\C t}}$ is very small. \item Showing the generation of an ``almost'' equilibrium lower bound to the solutions of our equation will allow us to proceed the same way as in the case $p=2$ and to show the creation of finite $\I_p^{\PP}$ after enough time has passed. \end{itemize} As the proof that will now follow is quite technical, we recommend to the experienced reader to skip the remaining part of the subsection, after glancing at the theorem referring to the creation of a lower bound, Theorem \ref{thm:lower_bound}.
-Let us now begin with the rigorous proof of Theorem \ref{thm:contractivity}.
+We will be able to estimate $e_2$ and $I^{\PP}_2$ after enough time has passed so that $\W(t)\approx \II$ and $\norm{e^{-\C t}}$ is very small. \item Showing the generation of an ``almost'' equilibrium lower bound to the solutions of our equation will allow us to proceed the same way as in the case $p=2$ and to show the creation of finite $\I_p^{\PP}$ after enough time has passed. \end{itemize} As the proof that will now follow is quite technical, we recommend \amit{that} the experienced reader \amit{will} skip the remaining part of the subsection, after glancing at the theorem referring to the creation of a lower bound, Theorem \ref{thm:lower_bound}.

 We start by making explicit the connection between the $p-$entropies and the exponential moment of a function, at least the implication we will use in this subsection, as well as the technical statement that assures us that $\W(t)$ is approximately $\II$ and $\norm{e^{-\C t}}$ is very small.